 Once the organizer and client have agreed it to be a good fit, the Organizer will need to define the scope and form a plan of action.
 There are many ways an Organizer can get the scope of the project.
 Some do virtual consultations, phone calls, in-person, or ask the client to send photos/videos of the space.
 The end result is the same, there needs to be a plan that both the client and Organizer can follow to get the job done.

-This allows the client, for probably the first time, to review their home, the issues and their end goals.
-They are also able to add or edit anything they want to make sure their vision is coming life.
+This allows the client, for probably the first time, to review their home, the issues, and their end goals.
+They are also able to add or edit anything they want to make sure their vision is coming to life.

-Whenever work is preformed, it should always be done at the pace of the client and how they process their emotions as things come up.
-Of course every situation is different and will have its own challenges but giving space for the client to work through any emotions that come up to the surface as the organizing is happening is really critical.
-This is a big component to ensuring that the processes and systems that an Organizer puts in place, actually work and are functional for the client and their family.
+Whenever work is performed, it should always be done at the pace of the client and how they process their emotions as things come up.
+Of course, every situation is different and will have its own challenges but giving space for the client to work through any emotions that come up to the surface as the organizing is happening is really critical.
+This is a big component of ensuring that the processes and systems that an Organizer puts in place, actually work and are functional for the client and their family.

 Again not every client will need the same approach to organization.
 The solutions and systems a Professional Organizer brings to the client should be as unique as the clients themselves.

-The worst thing is to spend all the time and energy to declutter and get organized only to find that the client falls back into the same bad habits.
+The worst thing is to spend all the time and energy decluttering and getting organized only to find that the client falls back into the same bad habits.
 Your Professional Organizer should never leave after the work is done without first giving the client a plan of action on how to maintain the space!
 That means an action plan and depending upon the client and their needs, you guessed it!
-This too will look differently for everyone.
+This too will look different for everyone.